-Links, articles, and resources to help you be more user-centered in your content strategy work.
+Links, articles, and resources to help you be user-centered in your content strategy practice.

-> Content strategy is a naturally user-centered practice.
-Still, that doesn't mean it happens automatically.
-As with any design discipline, when organizations incorrectly apply the practice of content strategy (and its various tools) without understanding the theory, it's possible to not really be doing content strategy at all.
-I've been delivering talks and workshops that are variations on the theme of "user-centered content strategy" to provide simple, practical, and memorable frameworks be ensure that the heart of content strategy – users – aren't forgotten.
+Content strategy is a naturally user-centered practice.
+But centering users doesn't happen automatically.
+I've been delivering talks and workshops that are variations on the theme of "user-centered content" to provide simple, practical, and memorable frameworks to ensure that the heart of content strategy – users – isn't forgotten.

-> User-Centered Content Planning presentation and workshop
+User-Centered Content Planning presentation and workshop

 As delivered at MIMA Summit 2018 in Minneapolis, MN.